tgchacko/Sentiment-Analysis/README.md

 ### Choosing the Algorithm for the Project

-1)**Logistic Regression - TFIDF**: Uses term frequency-inverse document frequency (TFIDF) to weigh words based on their importance and logistic regression for binary classification, providing a balance of interpretability and performance.
+1) **Logistic Regression - TFIDF**: Uses term frequency-inverse document frequency (TFIDF) to weigh words based on their importance and logistic regression for binary classification, providing a balance of interpretability and performance.

-2)**Naive Bayes - Count Vectorizer**: Utilizes the count vectorizer to transform text data into token counts and applies Naive Bayes for probabilistic classification, effective for large datasets and capturing word frequency.
+2) **Naive Bayes - Count Vectorizer**: Utilizes the count vectorizer to transform text data into token counts and applies Naive Bayes for probabilistic classification, effective for large datasets and capturing word frequency.

 3) **Logistic Regression - Count Vectorizer**: Combines count vectorizer for token counts with logistic regression to predict sentiment, suitable for linear relationships and high-dimensional data.

-4)**Naive Bayes - TFIDF**: Employs TFIDF to emphasize important words and Naive Bayes for classification, balancing word importance and probabilistic predictions.
+4) **Naive Bayes - TFIDF**: Employs TFIDF to emphasize important words and Naive Bayes for classification, balancing word importance and probabilistic predictions.

-5)**NLTK SIA Polarity Scores**: Utilizes the Sentiment Intensity Analyzer from NLTK to quickly assess sentiment polarity scores, offering a simple and fast sentiment analysis approach.
+5) **NLTK SIA Polarity Scores**: Utilizes the Sentiment Intensity Analyzer from NLTK to quickly assess sentiment polarity scores, offering a simple and fast sentiment analysis approach.

 ### Assumptions

-1)**Independence of Features**: Assuming that words are independent of each other.
+1) **Independence of Features**: Assuming that words are independent of each other.
-2)**Linear Relationships**: Assuming linear separability of sentiment based on word presence.
+2) **Linear Relationships**: Assuming linear separability of sentiment based on word presence.
-3)**Text Preprocessing Decisions**: Assuming preprocessing steps adequately capture important features.
+3) **Text Preprocessing Decisions**: Assuming preprocessing steps adequately capture important features.
-4)**Quality and Completeness of Data**: Assuming the dataset accurately represents the population of interest.
+4) **Quality and Completeness of Data**: Assuming the dataset accurately represents the population of interest.
-5)**Sentiment Labeling Accuracy**: Assuming sentiment labels are correct.
+5) **Sentiment Labeling Accuracy**: Assuming sentiment labels are correct.

 ### Model Evaluation Metrics